ashermancinelli/ashermancinelli.github.io/src/about.md

 My personal notes and blog posts are enumerated on the left, or you can use the search bar at the top.

-For my day job, I work on [the NVHPC C, C++ and Fortran compilers at NVIDIA](https://developer.nvidia.com/hpc-sdk).
+I work on [the NUMBA-CUDA compiler](https://nvidia.github.io/numba-cuda/) and [the NVHPC C, C++ and Fortran compilers at NVIDIA](https://developer.nvidia.com/hpc-sdk).

 <font size="-1">
   <em>